Manchester, Connecticut: Emergency services

+Manchester Fire department

+The Manchester Fire Department was created when Manchester Fire Rescue EMS and the Eighth Utilities District merged following a vote of the taxpayers of the Eighth Utilities District.
+The vote took place on February 1, 2023, with an official merger date of July 1, 2023.
+The Manchester Fire Department is a full-time career department that operates from seven firehouses.
+The department staffs four engine companies, one rescue engine company, two truck companies and a Battalion Chief with a minimum of 24 on-duty personnel consisting of 7 Lieutenants, 16 firefighters and 1 Battalion Chief.
+The department is an all hazards agency, providing a range of services including fire suppression, fire prevention, vehicle extrication, high and low angle rope rescue, confined space rescue, hazardous materials response, and Advanced Life Support (paramedic level) medical care.

-Fire departments
+Fire Department History

 Manchester Fire Rescue EMS

 The Town of Manchester Fire-Rescue-EMS Department was organized in 1897 after a fire destroyed the Weldon business block.
-It is a full-time career department that operates from five strategically located firehouses.
-The department staffs three engine companies, one rescue engine company, one truck company, and a shift commander vehicle with a minimum of 17 on-duty personnel (five Lieutenants, eleven Firefighters, and one Battalion Chief).
-The department is an all hazards agency providing a range of services including fire suppression, fire prevention, vehicle extrication, high and low angle rope rescue, confined space rescue, hazardous materials response, and Advanced Life Support (paramedic level) medical care.
+It was a full-time career department that operated from five strategically located firehouses.
+The department staffed three engine companies, one rescue engine company, one truck company, and a shift commander vehicle with a minimum of 17 on-duty personnel (five Lieutenants, eleven Firefighters, and one Battalion Chief).
+The department was an all hazards agency providing a range of services including fire suppression, fire prevention, vehicle extrication, high and low angle rope rescue, confined space rescue, hazardous materials response, and Advanced Life Support (paramedic level) medical care.

 Manchester Fire Department-Eighth Utilities District

-The Manchester Fire Department-Eighth Utilities District is a combination (paid and volunteer) fire department, established in 1888 as a separate fire department within the northwest corner of the town.
-It is not affiliated with the Town of Manchester government and is instead governed by its own board of directors.
-The department has 4 Firefighters on duty 24/7 with coverage provided by full time career firefighters and part time paid firefighters.
-On the weekdays during the hours of 0800–1600 staffing increases with the addition of one full time career Assistant Chief and one full time career Firefighter/Mechanic.
-Volunteers provide additional coverage whenever available.
-The department provides fire suppression, fire prevention, rescue, hazardous material response, and Basic Life Support (EMT level) medical care.
+The Manchester Fire Department-Eighth Utilities District was a combination (paid and volunteer) fire department, established in 1888 as a separate fire department within the northwest corner of the town.
+It was not affiliated with the Town of Manchester government and was instead governed by its own board of directors.
+The department had four firefighters on duty 24/7, with coverage provided by full time career firefighters and part time paid firefighters.
+On the weekdays during the hours of 0800–1600, staffing increased with the addition of one full time career Assistant Chief and one full time career Firefighter/Mechanic.
+Volunteers provided additional coverage whenever available.
+The department provided fire suppression, fire prevention, rescue, hazardous material response, and Basic Life Support (EMT level) medical care.